Getting Started on Magic-League

 If you wish to update your details at any point, you can do so via the Update Profile link in your Control Panel.
 After you log in to Magic-League, your Control Panel is at the top right of your screen.

 At Magic-League, we allow players to use any application they wish when participating in tournaments or ranked matches with other players.
-There are a number of applications that allow you to build decks and play Magic: The Gathering with other players by either directly connecting to them or by connecting to a server.
+However, the program used by the vast majority of users is Cockatrice.
+Cockatrice is an open-source client created to allow players to connect and play Magic (among other games) with other players.

 Magic-League has published a set of documents regarding tournament play to reflect Magic-League's online nature.
 Magic-League endeavours to honour and uphold the rules and regulations the DCI sets.